-Values / rangeAny valid folder path.
+Any valid folder path.
 Multiple paths may be specified with a semi-colon separator between them.

+"%APPDATA%;%ProgramFiles%;%PROGRAMFILES(x86)%"

-Default value "%APPDATA%;%ProgramFiles%;%PROGRAMFILES(x86)%" This default applies on Windows platforms when there is no value visible in the registry or command line.
-Source: On UNIX-like platforms, there is no default path scanned.
-To embed ISO tag files on these platforms, you must specify this preference either on a command line or in: For the FlexNet inventory agent case, the /var/opt/managesoft/etc/ config.ini file that serves in place of a registry on these platforms For the FlexNet Inventory Scanner case, the co-located ndtrack.ini file that holds preferences for ndtrack.sh.
-Example value "//" The double backslash works around the command prompt escaping, and becomes a single backslash to the inventory component.
+This default applies on Windows platforms when there is no value visible in the registry or command line.

+Note: On UNIX-like platforms, there is no default path scanned.
+To embed ISO tag files on these platforms, you must specify this preference either on a command line or in:

+- For the FlexNet inventory agent case, the /var/opt/managesoft/etc/ config.ini file that serves in place of a registry on these platforms - For the FlexNet Inventory Scanner case, the co-located ndtrack.ini file that holds preferences for ndtrack.sh.

+The double backslash works around the command prompt escaping, and becomes a single backslash to the inventory component.
 This searches all folders on all available drives for ISO tag files.

 Note: This would be a time-consuming operation, and not best practice given that the ISO specification defines where ISO tag file should be stored (see the default value above).

-Command line ΤοοΙ Inventory component (ndtrack) Example -o EmbedFileContentDirectory="C:\Program Files (x86)" Registry Installed by Code internals, or manual configuration
+Inventory component (ndtrack) Tool

+-o EmbedFileContentDirectory="C:\Program Files (x86)"

+Code internals, or manual configuration

+Computer preference [Registry]\ManageSoft\Tracker\CurrentVersion